-The final exam will be Saturday, December 8, from 5 to 7:50 PM, in Kane 130.
-Be sure to check the class website before the final to make sure this information has not changed.
+The final exam will be Saturday, December 7, from 5 to 7:50 PM.
+Room location will be announced later.

 Exams are cumulative: you may be asked to solve problems using techniques discussed at any prior point in the course.